jbcoe/value_types/DRAFT.md

 ### Changes in R7

+* Add more explicit wording for use of `allocator_traits::construct` in `indirect` and `polymorphic` constructors.

+* Discuss `indirects` non-conditional copy constructior in the light of implementation tricks that would enable it.

 * Improve wording for assignment operators to remove ambiguity.

 * Add motivation for `valueless_after_move` member function.